FujoWebDev/fujocoded/src/content/updates/25-08-16-sisyphus-rises/_buttondown.md

 - **Wall Pa(m)pered:** our [“HTML\&CSS Wallpaper
   Maker”](https://github.com/FujoWebDev/wallpaper-maker) got an upgrade\!
-With our memory of its inner workings dusted off for our Fortune Cookies wallpapers (soon in our digital pack\!), we’ve released our “internal upgrades” for everyone to enjoy: _you too_ can now import HTML snippets across multiple wallpapers. **What better way to practice your HTML & CSS?** Make some, and share them with us!
+With our memory of its inner workings dusted off for our Fortune Cookies wallpapers ([soon in our digital pack!](https://store.fujocoded.com/products/other/fandom-cookies-digital-items-pack)), we’ve released our “internal upgrades” for everyone to enjoy: _you too_ can now import HTML snippets across multiple wallpapers. **What better way to practice your HTML & CSS?** Make some, and share them with us!
-- **Long Staffed:** `@bobaboard/ao3.js` got a _tiny bit_ more powerful
+- **Long Staffed:** `@bobaboard/ao3.js` got a _tiny bit_ more powerful thanks to
-  thanks to _a_ short-but-mighty external contribution: our friend Gingerchew—_thank you\!_—added built-in support for short “ao3.org” links\!
+  _a_ short-but-mighty external contribution: [our friend Gingerchew](https://queer.party/@gingerchew)—_thank you\!_—added built-in
+  support for short “ao3.org” links\!
 Want to help us develop even more features?
 [Open or grab an issue](https://github.com/FujoWebDev/AO3.js/issues), or be a “pinch-hitter” for [one of our open PRs](https://github.com/FujoWebDev/AO3.js/pulls?q=is:open+is:pr+label:%22%E2%9A%BE+Needs+Pinch+Hitter%22)**.**
   All skill levels are welcome\!